AmazingPhysicsForAll

 Impact of his discoveries

-When Faraday demonstrated the principle of electric motor in 1821 and the principle of dynamo in 1831, people then did not realize how those discoveries were going to change the world.
-Even Faraday himself was not sure of their applications.
+When Faraday demonstrated the principles of the electric motor in 1821 and the dynamo in 1831, the significance of these discoveries was not immediately apparent to contemporaries, nor was Faraday himself certain of their practical applications.

 Collaboration with Maxwell